JakeSteam/blog-programming/_posts/2022-01-12-how-to-extract-a-room-list-column-into-a-new-linked-table-migrating-data.md

 ### Step 3.3: Storing the updated data

-We’re nearly there!
+We're nearly there!
 After step 3.2, we have a list of updated components.
 Once the schema changes in step 3.1 are performed, we can add our data back in.

-To do this, we’re unfortunately going to need to manually write some SQL for an `insertComponents` function.
+To do this, we're unfortunately going to need to manually write some SQL for an `insertComponents` function.
 We can make this a bit easier, and much safer, by using prepared statements:

 ```
 private fun insertComponents(database: SupportSQLiteDatabase, components: List<Component>) {